From KISS to this…

 KISS ex-drummer Peter Criss started recording his second solo album, Out Of Control, before he was officially out of KISS (March 1980, officially fired from KISS in May 1980), and it is the fame of his former band that is the sole problem behind this watery album’s seeming lack of direction.
 It almost hits the mark, if only Criss knew what mark he was missing.

 Coming from a background of jazz/r&b, Peter Criss (born George Peter John Criscuola) somehow gelled with the New York hard rockers KISS and helped forge their brand of iconic cock rock in the mid-70s.
 Unfortunately for Criss, KISS became the biggest band in the world for a short period in the late ‘70s.
-That leaves an indelible stamp on each member of the band.
-Criss’s first solo outing (Peter Criss, 1978, released while still with the fearsome foursome) proved that any departure from the driving animal rock of his parent project would be met with curious dismay if not outright failure; laden with ballads, soul and samba, his album sold the least of the four hard-rocking Solo Albums released by KISS simultaneously as a superhero stunt gone slightly awry.
+That leaves an indelible stamp, rightly or wrongly, on each member of the band.
+Criss’s first solo outing (Peter Criss, 1978, released while still with the fearsome foursome) proved that any departure from the driving animal rock of his parent project would be met with curious dismay if not outright contempt; laden with ballads, soul and samba, his album sold the least of the four hard-rocking Solo Albums released by KISS simultaneously as a superhero stunt gone slightly awry.

 Now Peter’s taste in music is his business.
 If he wants to compose and perform soft rock, well, shalom and peace and assalam aleikum, brother man.
 Problem is: music is his “business,” so his non-hard-rocking product would be an uphill marketing battle for Casablanca Records.
 In retrospect, knowing what an unambitious layabout Criss would become, he probably didn’t realize at the time how fortunate he was in retaining a record contract with KISS’s label, Casablanca, although we must consider that having the two acts on the same label, which was struggling at the time, might create a battle for funding, i.e. Which album should we funnel our marketing budget into, that will produce bigger monetary returns?
 The 7-year phenomenon about to release their 8th album, or the drummer of that phenomenon that was fired, whose solo album was the worst-selling in our 2.5 million dollar marketing push in 1978?
 In the end, Casablanca went bust after Criss’s next album in 1984, Let Me Rock You.
+KISS went on to Mercury Records.
+Criss may as well have gone to the planet Mercury (his next solo release would be Cat #1 twelve years later).

-Peter Criss was burdened by the fact that Criss came from a genre that touted his proficiency as a DRUMMER and a HARD ROCKER, yet there was not one song on that album that showcased either of those elements.
+The Album Peter Criss was burdened by the fact that Criss came from a genre that touted his proficiency as a DRUMMER and a HARD ROCKER, yet there was not one song on that album that showcased either of those elements.
 Out Of Control suffers the same burden.
 And suffers the same end result – no tasty drumming and no real crunchers.
 It’s not a bad soft rock effort, but is definitely not a progression or a lateral move from his previous post as drummer for a pawdying supergroup, which would have disappointed many KISS fans from the get-go.
 Marketing Criss in another musical genre from his demonic ex-band would have been almost impossible, with the media saturation KISS had enjoyed in the late 70s.
 Unless Criss did a saturation-level junket tour himself, hitting every AOR radio station in the country, and making himself known to every fan of the Doobie Brothers, Steely Dan, Kenny Rogers and Chicago, he would never find his true audience.

 Strangely enough, at this point in their career, KISS themselves were also leaning in a direction other than hard rock, with their second faux-disco album Unmasked (May 1980).
 Ironically, Out Of Control is actually “heavier” than some of the sinful froth on the grooves of Unmasked.